yum-food/yapBox/README.md

 painted bright orange, to aid in their recovery after accidents.
 ```

-This is a CLI app.
-It is not polished and requires a little elbow grease to
-use properly.
-The intent is to assist people who want to gather high-quality
-training data of human voices.
-Use responsibly.

 ## Compatibility

 This application is designed for Windows 10.
 Functionality on any other